-At the time, there was only a small handful of MDs in the US injecting bone marrow stem cells in a prolotherapy-style manner.
+At the time, there was only a small handful of MDs injecting bone marrow stem cells in a prolotherapy-style manner.
 I found one who was willing to teach me.
 I visited him and watched him work.
 I was struck with two things.
 First, without a doubt, I knew with all my heart that this was the natural progression, evolution, and future of regenerative injection therapy.
-Second, I couldn’t imagine enduring the criticism that would ensue were I to become the first naturopathic doctor to perform stem cell medicine.
+Second, I didn’t feel confident enough in my ND degree to get me where I saw the field going.

-One semester into this, I told my friend and mentor, Ross Hauser, MD, the most famous prolotherapist in the world, of my plan.
+One semester into this, I told my friend and mentor, Ross Hauser, MD (who is the most famous prolotherapist in the world), of my plan.
 Ross, who is normally very mild-mannered, positively flipped his lid!
 “WHY ON EARTH WOULD YOU WANT TO BECOME AN MD?
 DO YOU KNOW THAT THE “M” DOESN’T STAND FOR “MAGIC”!?!”.
-He went on to tell me of all the problems that he had encountered as a MD practicing prolotherapy; a decidedly alternative modality.
-He was repeatedly investigated by his specialty board.
-He was repeatedly investigated by the AMA.
-He went on, “Board-certified MDs are conventional physicians and are expected by their board to practice conventional medicine.
-You’re MUCH better off doing stem cell therapy as an ND.
+He went on to tell me of all the problems that he had encountered as a MD practicing prolotherapy.
+He was investigated by his specialty board and investigated by the AMA.
+He went on, “you’re MUCH better off doing stem cell therapy as an ND.
 NDs are SUPPOSED to do weird stuff!!!”

 His words sunk in.
-So did the reality suspending my life for eight years to attain a “Magic Degree” in order to go right back to what I was already doing.
 I looked at my licensing law in Utah.
-As far as I could tell, it clearly allowed me to perform bone marrow aspiration.
-As far as I could tell, it allowed me to use X-ray needle guidance.
-As far as I could tell, it allowed me to inject ligaments, tendons, muscles, and joints (as I had been doing done for the eight years prior).
+It clearly allowed me to perform bone marrow aspiration.
+It allowed me to use X-ray needle guidance.
+It allowed me to inject ligaments, tendons, muscles, and joints (as I had been doing done for the eight years prior).

-Ross was right!
+He was right.
 I gave up my plan to become an MD and moved back to Utah to re-open my practice as the first ND to practice stem cell medicine.

-My clinical practice is not, as my detractors say, infringing upon an MD practice.
+This is not, as my detractors say, infringing upon an MD practice.
 This is a brand new field.
 In the MD world, there is no formal pathway to becoming a stem cell doctor.
-Insurance does not pay for it and it is still solidly in the “alternative” realm (in recent weeks, the newspapers have branded stem cell therapy as “unproven”).
-Who is better suited to perform an alternative modality than an ND?
-As my friend Ross said, ND’s are supposed to do weird stuff!
-As my patients have made clear over 20 years, they are coming to me specifically because they are seeking care outside of the conventional model.
-The entire purpose for the existence of my profession is to provide an alternative to conventional medicine.
-Last I checked, this still is a free country and people have the right to choose their healthcare provider.
+Insurance does not pay for it and it is still solidly in the “alternative” realm.
+Who is better suited to perform an alternative modality that is a form of RIT/prolotherapy than an ND like me?

 Since I did my first bone marrow aspiration in 2010, many NDs have learned various forms of stem cell therapy.
 None are doing quite what I’m doing as far as more advanced injections into discs and the epidural space, but that will soon change.
 Thanks to a large grant from Neil Riordan Ph.D., the Southwest College of Naturopathic Medicine has launched a Center for Regenerative Medicine that will include research and clinical training in stem cell medicine.
 They have created a two-year post-graduate residency program in stem cell medicine that is chaired by an MD anesthesiologist, specializing in interventional pain management.
 This is the first formal residency training in stem cell medicine ever provided, MD or otherwise.
 NDs are at the forefront of formalizing training programs in stem cell medicine.